Faculty & Guest Artists

 Viola.

 Dale Jones graduated in 1987 from the University of Louisville with a bachelors degree in music (viola performance), studying with Virginia Schneider and Michel Samson.
 He also studied abroad at Samson's studio in Amsterdam.
 As a youth, Dale studied piano and viola; he played viola in the Central Kentucky Youth Orchestra for six years, including their Romania/USSR tour.
 For 10 years, he lived in Japan translating and teaching English and music.
 Dale began his violin/viola studio in the Lexington area in 2002.
 Dale has varied musical experience: viola sectional coach for CKYO, co-director of L.O.V.E.
 (Lexington's Original Viola Ensemble), Kentucky Ballet Theater Orchestra, chamber ensembles, and four years with the West Virginia Symphony.
 His professional interests include the folk music of Asia and Eastern Europe, Broadway, quartet arranging, and analysis of the old masters of violin and viola.
-This is Dale's fourth year with Festival of Strings.
+This is Dale's fifth year with Festival of Strings.

 Rebecca Kiekenapp, M.M.